-Focus Jadeline was established in 1999, when Malaysia was hit by the Malaysian economic crisis of 1998.
-Our fortnightly report - Data Infocus Construction Watch - that reports on Malaysia's construction projects, was a big hit for building material suppliers since beginning.
+Focus Jadeline was established in 1999 when Malaysia was hit by the Malaysian economic crisis of 1998.
+Our fortnightly report - Data Infocus Construction Watch - that reports on Malaysia's construction projects was a big hit for building material suppliers since the beginning.
 (Data InFocus is now known as mybina.com.my when we went digital online 10 years later).
-Though not without competitors, our construction reports remain the best value for their customers money.
+Though not without competitors, our construction reports remain the best value for our customers' money.

 Construction Market Intelligence

 Focus Jadeline Sdn Bhd publishes fortnightly reports on construction projects in Malaysia.
 The reports, mybina.com.my Construction Watch, identify the players within construction developments.
-Not only the reports prove to be invaluable to building material suppliers, the reports help the developers and building consultants gain better insight and understanding of the industry players.
-Not to mention a more competitive pricing for building materials, which means costs saving and exposure for their clients.
+Not only do the reports prove to be invaluable to building material suppliers, but the reports also help the developers and building consultants gain better insight and understanding of the industry players.
+Not to mention more competitive pricing for building materials, which means cost-saving and exposure for their clients.

 When we started the company in 1999, the economy was still in a bad shape.
 You can say that we are a by-product of Malaysia's 1997/1998 economic crisis.

-Back then, companies have to tighten their belts in order to survive.
-Salaries were cut, working days shorten, retrenchment were the order of the day.
-Construction industry was in a doldrum.
+Back then, companies had to tighten their belts in order to survive.
+Salaries were cut, working days shortened, retrenchment was the order of the day.
+The construction industry was in a doldrum.

 Every cloud has a silver lining - in the middle of all the turmoil, Focus Jadeline Sdn Bhd came into being.